ablaom/KoalaLow.jl/README.md

 - `inverse_transform(transformer::TT, scheme, Xt)` (optional)

-The first two methods on the list have fall-backs defined in `Koala`.
+The first two methods on the list have fall-backs defined in `Koala`, but each of the others require explicit implementations, unless marked "optional".

-It is our intention that the low-level implementation of most transformers appear in `KoalaTransforms` (a few are in `Koala` itself), while each supervised model (or family of similar such models) gets their own dedicated module (e.g., `KoalaTrees`).
+It is our intention that the low-level implementation of most transformers appear in `KoalaTransforms` (a few are in `Koala` itself but re-exported by `KoalaTransforms`) while each supervised model (or family of similar such models) gets their own dedicated module (e.g., `KoalaTrees`).

 The code,